Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: Discussion

 The slope of the large-scale part of the PS contains information about the emission structure.
-These slopes (on a log-log plot) range from approximately $-0.6$ at $21\mu$m to $-1.2$ at $5.6\mu$m (Table \ref{table:results}).
-The low-$k/k_0$ slope for dust emission in the LMC was $-0.78\pm0.19$ at $24\mu$m, which is similar to ours in NGC 628 and NGC 5068 at $21\mu$m in Table \ref{table:results}.
+These slopes range from approximately $-0.6$ at $21\mu$m to $-1.2$ at $5.6\mu$m for one-dimensional intensity strips (Table \ref{table:results}).